Frequently asked questions

 What is the typical process for a Cost Plan or Report?

-Initial “draft” issue of the report
+Initial “draft” report issued

 Ongoing cost and contractual advice

-Issue of “final” issue of report
+Issue of final report

 Minor modifications to the floor plan that remain reasonably within the original brief/scope